Chinese buyers flee Hong Kong for overseas property markets

 The search for homes has accelerated, with Hong Kong's overseas property transactions jumping nearly 50 percent in May from a year earlier - of which mainland Chinese made up a fifth of sales, according to two property agents in the city.

-More than 40 offshore projects are on offer in Hong Kong this month, most with price tags below HK$7 million, with lawyers and bank representatives on hand for quick sales.
+More than 40 offshore projects are on offer in Hong Kong this month, most with price tags below HK$7 million ($900,000), with lawyers and bank representatives on hand for quick sales.

 Cherrin Lo, director of international residential sales at property consultant Savills, said she expected the number of overseas projects on show in Hong Kong this year to jump 30 to 50 percent from a year earlier.